AdobeDocs/experience-manager-dispatcher.en/help/using/dispatcher-install.md

  -->

+Use the [Dispatcher Release Notes](release-notes.md) page to obtain the latest Dispatcher installation file for your operating system and web server.
+Dispatcher release numbers are independent of the Adobe Experience Manager release numbers and are compatible with Adobe Experience Manager 6.x, 5.x and Adobe CQ 5.x releases.

 >[!NOTE]
 >
->Dispatcher versions are independent of AEM.
-You may have been redirected to this page if you followed a link to the Dispatcher documentation that is embedded in the documentation for a previous version of AEM.

-Use the [Dispatcher Release Notes](release-notes.md) page to obtain the latest Dispatcher installation file for your operating system and web server.
-Dispatcher release numbers are independent of the Adobe Experience Manager release numbers and are compatible with Adobe Experience Manager 6.x, 5.x and Adobe CQ 5.x releases.
+>Please note that Adobe Experience Manager 6.5 requires Dispatcher version 4.3.2 or higher.
+That said, Dispatcher versions are independent of AEM, for example, Dispatcher version 4.3.2 is also compatible with Adobe Experience Manager 6.4.

 The following file naming convention is used: